elastic/elasticsearch-js/README.md

   - `'roundRobin'`
   - `'random'`

-Defined a function that will be used to select a connection from the ConnectionPool.
+This function will be used to select a connection from the ConnectionPool.
 It should received a single argument, the list of "active" connections, and return the connection to use.
-Use this selector to implement special logic for your client such as prefering connections in a certain rack, or datacenter.
+Use this selector to implement special logic for your client such as preferring nodes in a certain rack or data-center.

-To make this function asynchronous, accept a second argument which will be the callback which should be called as a Node style callback with a possible error: `cb(err, selectedConnection)`.
+To make this function asynchronous, accept a second argument which will be the callback to use.
+The callback should be called Node-style, a possible error like `cb(err, selectedConnection)`.

 ### sniffOnStart
 Type: `Boolean`

 Default: `false`

-Should the client attempt to detect the rest of the cluster when it is first instanciated?
+Should the client attempt to detect the rest of the cluster when it is first instantiated?

 ### sniffAfterRequests
 Type: `Number` or `false`

 Default: `false`

-After `n` requests, perform a sniff operation and ensure out list of nodes is up to date
+After `n` requests, perform a sniff operation and ensure out list of nodes is up to date.

 ### sniffOnConnectionFail